kevinJ045/Managerjs/README.md

 ## Demo

-There is a demo at this repo, open it and be sure to open
+There is a demo at this repo,
-the DevTools,
+open it and be sure to open the DevTools, also you can visit the [Demo](https://mngrjs.netlify.app/) here,

 ## Visit the [wiki](https://github.com/NextSpot045/Managerjs/wiki) For more Info.